ispingos/pytheas-splitting/README.rst

 Pytheas on YouTube: https://www.youtube.com/channel/UC7USfZT9PfnNTNqMiY1AgTg

-For any issues, comments or suggestions please contact us at ispingos@geol.uoa.gr or through GitHub at https://www.github.com/ispingos/pytheas-splitting
+For any issues, comments or suggestions please contact us at pytheas.splitting@gmail.com or through GitHub at https://www.github.com/ispingos/pytheas-splitting

 **How to cite**